ufal/npfl129/tasks/rental_competition.md

 #### Points: 3 points+4 bonus

 This assignment is a [competition task](https://ufal.mff.cuni.cz/courses/npfl129/2223-winter#competitions).
-Your goal is to perform linear regression on the data from a rental shop.
+Your goal is to perform regression on the data from a rental shop.
 The train set contains 1000 instances, each instance consists of 12 features, both integral and real.